-Through pre-trained models that have already learned relevant features, transfer learning can reduce the amount of labeled data required for training.
+Through pre-trained models that have already learned relevant features, transfer learning can reduce the amount of labelled data required for training.
 Instead of training a model from scratch on the new dataset, the pre-trained model can be adapted to the new task by updating select layers in the network.
-Specific to the field of condition monitoring and anomaly detection, physicsbased models have been employed to alleviate the issue of limited labeled data.
-In many cases, labeled data for a specific machine or failure mode may be scarce, making it challenging to train accurate models.
+Specific to the field of CM and anomaly detection, physics-based models have been employed to alleviate the issue of limited labelled data.
+In many cases, labelled data for a specific machine or failure mode may be scarce, making it challenging to train accurate models.
 By generating synthetic data using physics-based models, practitioners can augment the training dataset and improve the model's ability to generalize to new data.
-For instance, Gong et al. (2021) facilitated the process of anomaly detection on an aerospace control moment gyro through a physics-informed transfer learning neural network.
+For instance, Gong et al. (2021) facilitated the process of anomaly detection on an aerospace control moment gyro through a physicsinformed transfer learning NN.
 Through this framework, they were able to overcome the limitations in data with regard to the telemetry signals monitored.
-The non-linear relationships between telemetry signals are captured with an ANN approximating the power consumption behavior.
-Subsequently, the degradation of the system is captured through a transfer learning approach, whereby the last layer of the neural network model for the healthy state is fine-tuned to represent the new degradation state.
+The non-linear relationships between telemetry signals are captured with an ANN approximating the power consumption behaviour.
+Subsequently, the degradation of the system is captured through a transfer learning approach, whereby the last layer of the NN model for the healthy state is fine-tuned to represent the new degradation state.
 A performance index was constructed based on the Mahalanobis distance, and anomaly detection was performed with the kernel density estimation approach.
-Similarly, Ye et al. (2022) employed a multi-fidelity framework, physics-based low-fidelity data generated is employed to pre-train a neural network, such that when used with the limited amount of high-fidelity experimental data available, the network demonstrated robust characterization of granular material-filled particle dampers.
-Schröder et al. (2022) applied the transfer learning paradigm for anomaly detection based on the operating behavior of a wind turbine through a physics-constrained artificial neural network.
-The network was pre-trained on data generated by a physics-based Monte-Carlo simulation, and the transfer learning of data from the physical simulation was validated in the detection of anomalies in turbine blade angles through monitoring data.
+Similarly, Ye et al. (2022) employed a multi-fidelity framework, physics-based low-fidelity data generated is employed to pre-train a NN, such that when used with the limited amount of high-fidelity experimental data available, the network demonstrated robust characterization of granular material-filled particle dampers.
+Schröder et al. (2022) applied the transfer learning paradigm for anomaly detection based on the operating behaviour of a wind turbine through a physics-constrained ANN.
+The network was pretrained on data generated by a physics-based Monte-Carlo simulation, and the transfer learning of data from the physical simulation was validated in the detection of anomalies in turbine blade angles through monitoring data.
 With limited data, the model demonstrated superior capabilities in both prediction accuracy and robustness due to the incorporation of physical constraints from the pre-trained network.
-More recently, Miele et al. (2023) proposed a transfer learning-inspired neural network framework for structural health monitoring applications.
-Due to computational restrictions of high-fidelity models, the authors elected to train the network initially on low-fidelity physical model derived from a 2-dimensional finite element simulation.
-Model weights are held constant, and an additional layer is added to the neural network structure to re-calibrate the model with high-fidelity 3-dimensional finite element simulation.
+More recently, Miele et al. (2023) proposed a transfer learning-inspired NN framework for structural health monitoring applications.
+Due to computational restrictions of high-fidelity models, the authors elected to train the network initially on a low-fidelity physical model derived from a 2-dimensional finite element simulation.
+Model weights are held constant, and an additional layer is added to the NN structure to re-calibrate the model with high-fidelity 3-dimensional finite element simulation.
 The resultant model is validated in producing the probabilistic classification in a sample concrete specimen.

 A common form of physically constrained data of the source domain comes from digital twins (DTs).
-DTs are virtual replicas of physical systems or processes that mimic their real-world behavior in a digital environment.
+DTs are virtual replicas of physical systems or processes that mimic their real-world behaviour in a digital environment.
 They are created by using a combination of sensor data, physics-based models, and ML algorithms to create a digital representation of the system or asset.
-DTs have been extensively utilized in applications such as predictive maintenance and condition monitoring, and have gained significant attention in recent years due to their ability to improve the efficiency and effectiveness of various engineering tasks (Liu et al., 2022).
-A generalized formulation for employing the DT framework in conjunction with machine learning may be seen in figure 8.
+DTs have been extensively utilized in applications such as predictive maintenance and CM, and have gained significant attention in recent years due to their ability to improve the efficiency and effectiveness of various engineering tasks (Liu et al., 2022).
+A generalized formulation for employing the DT framework in conjunction with ML may be seen in Fig. 6.